oracle/graal/docs/tools/vscode/graalvm/README.md

 ### Download & Install GraalVM

-Follow these steps to download and install GraalVM:
+Follow these steps to download and install GraalVM.

 1. Pick the GraalVM distribution: **Oracle GraalVM** or **GraalVM Community Edition**.
 2. Pick the version: one of the latest stable releases, or the latest development snapshot (if you selected GraalVM Community Edition).